usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 ---

-### Agile-Specific Warranty Strategies
+### Agile-Specific warranty strategies

-#### Sprint-Level Warranties
+#### Sprint-Level warranties

 Recommended Language: "The contractor warrants that each sprint deliverable will:

 * Function as demonstrated during the sprint review
 * Integrate seamlessly with all previously accepted sprint deliverables
 * Meet all specified accessibility and security requirements
-* Maintain system performance within agreed parameters."
+* Maintain system performance within agreed parameters"

 **Warranty Period:** 30 days from sprint acceptance, with cumulative coverage extending to final system acceptance.

-#### System Integration Warranties
+#### System integration warranties

 Challenge: How do you ensure components developed across multiple sprints work together?

 **Modern Approach:**

-* Implement continuous integration warranties that cover the entire system
+* Implement continuous integration warranties that cover the entire system.
-* Require automated testing suites that demonstrate integration
+* Require automated testing suites that demonstrate integration.
-* Include regression testing warranties for each new release
+* Include regression testing warranties for each new release.
-* Structure warranties around user journey completion rather than individual features
+* Structure warranties around user journey completion rather than individual features.

-#### DevSecOps Warranty Provisions
+#### DevSecOps warranty provisions

 **Security Warranty Framework:**